videotech-org/docs/docs/01-video-player/embed-using-js-code-snippet.md

         <br />
         <strong>2</strong> - player (floating) will appear in corner of the screen (corner defined in <code>corner</code> param)
         <br />
-        <strong>3</strong> - player will appear in page content, and switch to sticky (floating) mode when min.
-50% of player height will be out of browser's viewport (sticky mode screen corner is defined in <code>corner</code> param)
+        <strong>3</strong> - player will appear in page content, and switch to floating mode when min.
+50% of player height will be out of browser's viewport (floating mode screen corner is defined in <code>corner</code> param)
         <br /><br />
         If not defined, <strong>1</strong> (in page content) will be used.
         <br /><br />